aconyteds/Esri-Ozone-Map-Widget/README.md

     * http(s)://_**yourserver**_:_**port**_/esri/contacts/descriptor/descriptor.html
     * http(s)://_**yourserver**_:_**port**_/esri/owf-context-map-widget/descriptor.html
     * http(s)://_**yourserver**_:_**port**_/esri/image-collection-query-widget/descriptor.html
+    * http(s)://_**yourserver**_:_**port**_/esri/owf-portal-widget/descriptor.html

 5. Assign the widgets to the [OWF Users Group](https://github.com/ozoneplatform/owf/wiki/OWF-7-Administrator-Default-Content) or to specific users so they can be opened.

+## Portal Implementation Instructions (Optional)
+> If you wish to integrate Portal with your Ozone Widget Framework Implementation

+Once you have finished deploying the Esri widgets and have verified they are working within your Ozone environment; complete the following steps to enable Portal to communicate with your environment.

+1. Login to your portal as an administrator with publisher rights and navigate to "My Content."
+2. Select "Add Item" and navigate to "An Application" to launch the Add Item dialog.
+3. Provide the URL for your Ozone Application, Select Web Mapping, Ready to Use, Javascript, and fill out the Title and Tags information and press "Add Item."
+4. If not taken to the details page for the registered application, select the title in the "My Content" section.
+5. Share the application with the necessary groups and make any other modifications you wish to ensure users can find the application within your Portal.
+6. Under App Registration, select "REGISTER"
+7. Keep App Type as Browser, and add any URLs which can be used to access your application.
+When done press "REGISTER."
+8. In your deployment, update <install path>/owf-portal-widget/js/config.json with the URL for your Portal and the App ID in the App Registration section on the Item Details Page.

 ## Development Environment Setup